lucy3/ingroup_lang/README.md

 Code for the TACL paper, _Characterizing English Variation across Social Media Communities with BERT_.
 Citation forthcoming.

-Lucy is currently adding comments and more information about this repo for easier use.

 The name of this repository if "ingroup_lang" since it is about in-group language.

 ### Package versions